-Sharan Grewal is an Assistant Professor of Government at the College of William & Mary, a nonresident fellow at the Brookings Institution, and a nonresident senior fellow at the Project on Middle East Democracy.
+Sharan Grewal is a residential research fellow with the Middle East Initiative for the 2023 - 2024 academic year.
+He is also an Assistant Professor of Government at the College of William & Mary and a nonresident senior fellow at the Brookings Institution.
 He received a PhD in Politics from Princeton University in 2018, and was a post-doctoral fellow at Brookings from 2018-19.
-In 2023-24, he will be a research fellow at the Middle East Initiative at Harvard.

 Sharan’s research has received funding from the National Science Foundation, the Henry Luce Foundation, the John Templeton Foundation, and the Smith Richardson Foundation.
 He writes regularly for Brookings, The Washington Post, Foreign Policy, POMED, and the Carnegie Endowment, and has been interviewed by the New York Times, Washington Post, Wall Street Journal, and Reuters, among others.